 About the June Baker Trust

-The Trust was established nearly 30 years ago to commemorate the life of a quirky, stylish, inspirational individual, an eclectic collector who displayed her treasures with flair and repaired them with skill.
+The Trust was established nearly 30 years ago to commemorate the life of a quirky, stylish, inspirational individual, June Baker, an eclectic collector who displayed her treasures with flair and repaired them with skill.
 When she died her friends got together with her son to establish the Trust, which today is overseen by nine Trustees who meet twice a year – some conservators, some not, and some who knew June.
-You can find out more about June Baker in this blog post.

 What we do